soulgalore/jdbcmetrics/README.md

 ####Using DataSource####

-Configure the driver class to be <code>com.soulgalore.jdbcmetrics.driver.JDBCMetricsDriver</code>
+If you can configure the jdbc driver class set it to be <code>com.soulgalore.jdbcmetrics.driver.JDBCMetricsDriver</code>.
+If you need a DataSource class, hang tight we will fix it soon.

 ####Using DriverManager####